NotBrianZach/bzaBook2AQuiz/README.md

 - restore from logs

 ## Design Decisions
-pdf-extract introduces a bunch of binary dependencies relative to alternative libraries but we want those because they enable ocr on the subset of pdfs that don't cleanly delineate text (and I am guessing they are fast hopefully).
+pdf-extract introduces a bunch of binary dependencies relative to alternative libraries but we want those because they enable optical character recognition on the subset of pdfs that are just scans of images (and I am guessing they are fast hopefully).

 Also it would be nice to use other binary dependencies that can read pdfs or other types of file from the command line (and have the option to pass in e.g. the current pagenumber).